-We had fifteen weeks to create eight films about seven accomplished photographers and one ICP board member.
+We had fifteen weeks to create six films.
 In this short time we had to arrange in-person interviews with each photographer, collect all of their photography and find their stories.

 There were many points during production when, despite the limited time, we had to wait for resources—whether a photographer was unable to fly to New York for a scheduled interview or unable to provide us with images we needed.

 Despite the short timeline, we believed it was important to share the pieces we created with the photographers in advance of the awards ceremony.
 We didn't want any surprises for them, especially right before delivering their acceptance speeches.
 Yet, when we showed the films to the photographers, they were critical—as most good artists are—of themselves and the pieces we created.
 We had to find a balance between making sure the subjects were comfortable with how they were portrayed, while staying true to the narrative we thought was most important for the viewer.

 In some cases, we never received the content we truly wanted.
 As a result, we had to find creative solutions to work around missing pieces so we could make our deadline.